Mr Anthony Morris

-7. Within two months of commencing employment as a Registered Paramedic you must forward a copy of your Personal Development Plan to the HCPC.
+4. Within two months of the commencement of this Order you must forward a copy of your updated Personal Development Plan to the HCPC.

-11. You will be responsible for meeting any and all costs associated with complying with these conditions.
-Any condition requiring you to provide information to the HCPC is to be met by you and sent to the offices of the HCPC, marked for the attention of the relevant Case Manager.
+6. You will be responsible for meeting any and all costs associated with complying with these conditions.
+Any condition requiring you to provide information to the HCPC is to be met by you sending this via email to both the relevant HCPC Case Manager and firstname.lastname@example.org.

 History of Hearings for Mr Anthony Morris